aosabook/500lines/search-engine/README.md

 every time it undergoes a merge.
 That means that, if your total corpus has 16 billion postings, each posting will be merged at most some 34 times;
-and actually, since it's probably starting in a primary segment with a million other postings, it won't actually go through more than 14 merges.
+and actually, since it’s probably starting in a primary segment with a million other postings, it won’t actually go through more than 14 merges.
 That is, the total amount of merge work done with this policy is O(N log N), which is pretty good.

-One problem is that the merge work isn't very evenly distributed.
+One problem is that the merge work isn’t very evenly distributed.
 Adding an arbitrarily small bit of index can result in an arbitrarily large amount of work;
 in my last example above, adding 20k